tunroam/paper/report/500result.md

 Following the
 infrastructure as code (IaC)
 paradigm,
-the installation script[^tunroamnetworking]
+the installation scripts[^tunroamnetworking]
-proofed that were are able to construct a setup that enables the proposed protocol.
+proved that it is feasible to construct a setup that enables the proposed protocol.

 When we connected a client